 While most visitors to Saguaro National Park choose a leisurely drive on one of our scenic loop drives, those eager for an escape from the rigors of city life often opt to explore the park on one of our many trails.
 With over 150 miles of hiking trails, ranging from flat and easy strolls in the Sonoran Desert to steep and rugged hikes into the Rincon Mountains, visitors of every ability have a place to get out of the car and explore.

-Tucson weather: Sunny skies and seasonable highs - Arizona Daily Star
+Tucson weather: Heating trend begins today - Arizona Daily Star